benjjneb/dada2/README.md

 Preprint describing DADA2's accuracy and precision: [DADA2: High resolution sample inference from amplicon data](http://dx.doi.org/10.1101/024034)

-Peer reviewed publication: In progress.
+Peer reviewed publication: DADA2: High resolution sample inference from Illumina amplicon data.
+Nature Methods, in press.

 ### Installation

+The dada2 package binaries are available through Bioconductor:

 ```S
 source("https://bioconductor.org/biocLite.R")
 biocLite("dada2")
 ```

+In order to install dada2 from source (and get the latest and greatest new features) see our [installation from source instructions](http://benjjneb.github.io/dada2/R/dada-installation.html).

 ### Tutorial

-A walkthrough of the DADA2 pipeline for paired end Illumina Miseq data is available on [the DADA2 front page](http://benjjneb.github.io/dada2/).
+See our [walkthrough of the DADA2 pipeline on paired end Illumina Miseq data](http://benjjneb.github.io/dada2/R/tutorial.html).
+Further documentation is available on [the DADA2 front page](http://benjjneb.github.io/dada2/) and from [the dada2 package manual](https://www.bioconductor.org/packages/3.3/bioc/manuals/dada2/man/dada2.pdf).

 ### Other Resources